AdobeDocs/dynamic-media-classic.en/help/using/signing-out.md

 Make sure that you have the following before using the Adobe Dynamic Media Classic desktop application:

-* **User name**: You use your e-mail address as your login name.
+* **User name**: You use your e-mail address as your username.

 * **Password**: You obtain your temporary password in a "Welcome" e-mail from Adobe Dynamic Media Classic or from your Adobe Dynamic Media Classic administrator.
 The first time you sign in, you are prompted to change this temporary password.

-1. Open Adobe Dynamic Media Classic desktop application.
+1. Open the Adobe Dynamic Media Classic desktop application.

     ![Adobe Dynamic Media Classic sign in](/help/using/assets/dmclassic-login1.png)